Louis Brandeis: Law school

 Returning to the U.S. in 1875, Brandeis entered Harvard Law School at the age of 18.
 His admiration for the wide learning and debating skills of his uncle, Lewis Dembitz, inspired him to study law.
 Despite the fact that he entered the school without any financial help from his family, he became "an extraordinary student".

 During his time at Harvard, the teaching of law was undergoing a change of method from the traditional, memorization-reliant, "black-letter" case law, to a more flexible and interactive Socratic method, using the casebook method to instruct students in legal reasoning.
-Brandeis easily adapted to the new methods, soon became active in class discussions, and joined the Pow-Wow club, similar to today's moot courts in law school, which gave him experience in the role of a judge.
+Brandeis easily adapted to the new methods, becoming active in class discussions, and joined the Pow-Wow club, similar to today's moot courts in law school, which gave him experience in the role of a judge.

 In a letter while at Harvard, he wrote of his "desperate longing for more law" and of the "almost ridiculous pleasure which the discovery or invention of a legal theory gives me."
 He referred to the law as his "mistress," holding a grip on him that he could not break.

 His eyesight began failing as a result of the large volume of required reading and the poor visibility under gaslights.
 The school doctors suggested he give up school entirely.
 He found another alternative: paying fellow law students to read the textbooks aloud, while he tried to memorize the legal principles.
-Despite the difficulties, his academic work and memorization talents were so impressive that he graduated as valedictorian and was elected to Phi Beta Kappa, and achieved the highest grade point average in the history of the school, a record that stood for eight decades.
+Despite the difficulties, his academic work and memorization talents were impressive.
+He graduated in 1877 as valedictorian and was elected to Phi Beta Kappa.
+Brandeis achieved the highest grade point average in the history of the school, a record that stood for eight decades.
 Brandeis said of that period: "Those years were among the happiest of my life.
 I worked!
 For me, the world's center was Cambridge."